Potriquet/Project-Lazyprot/README.md

 -----------------------------------------------------------------------------

-This software aim to provide a GUI and easy interface
+This software aim to provide an intuitive GUI
 for Lazy processing of complexe data input in the proteomic field

 -----------------------------------------------------------------------------